-Coronary artery bypass graft surgery improves blood flow to the heart.
+Sometimes coronary artery bypass graft surgery is needed to improve blood flow to the heart.
 During this surgery, a

 doctor connects (grafts) a healthy artery or vein from another part of your

 body to the blocked coronary artery.
 The grafted artery goes around (bypasses)